 High notes include Lonnie Chisenhall drawing his first walk of the season (took only 58 plate appearances) and Shin-Soo Choo just murdering the ball out of the leadoff slot, now with a 127 OPS+ and 22 doubles along with six homers.
 It looks like the old Choo is back, and that guy is really, really good.
 Asdrubal Cabrera is on fire right now with two homers in the last two games, and his .390 on-base average is a career high.
 He just looks so comfortable and in control as a true power threat.
 With a 1.235 OPS over the last week, the guy is just scalding.
 Pairing him offensively with Jason Kipnis (who has been quiet lately—we need a trip to Chicago) is great, but defense can sometimes be a question (Cabrera’s three-error game was a back breaker).
 Those two need to play sterling defense—they play behind guys who love to roll the ball, including Josh Tomlin now apparently.

 Up and down the lineup though, the Indians’ offense is better than the Astros’.
 That’s a rarity for this team and a nice feeling to have going into a series.

-Tags: Asdrubal Cabrera Carlos Lee Carlos Santana Dallas Keuchel Derek Lowe Featured Houston Astros J.a.
-Happ Jason Kipnis Jeanmar Gomez Jed Lowrie Jose Altuve Lonnie Chisenhall Lucas Harrell Popular Shin Soo Choo Travis Hafner Ubaldo Jimenez Wandy Rodriguez
+Tags: Asdrubal Cabrera Carlos Lee Carlos Santana Dallas Keuchel Derek Lowe Houston Astros J.a.
+Happ Jason Kipnis Jeanmar Gomez Jed Lowrie Jose Altuve Lonnie Chisenhall Lucas Harrell Shin Soo Choo Travis Hafner Ubaldo Jimenez Wandy Rodriguez